-In my teen years, the 49 Ford with Mercury crank, supercharged and BUILT flathead V-8 of course.
-The Club Coupe car was gutted and hopped up; engine of which eventually went into the 1952 MG-TD.
+In my teen years, the 49 Ford with Mercury crank, supercharged and BUILT flathead V-8.
+The light Club Coupe car was gutted and hopped up; engine of which eventually went into the 1952 MG-TD.
 THREE photos of the Ford, with my supercharged Flathead V-8, is here, scan down the photos article: https://bmwmotorcycletech.info/photogallery2.htm

-My Alfa Sprint Speciale....baby Ferrari it was, too.
+My Alfa Sprint Speciale; ....baby Ferrari it was, too.
 RARE body on the Speciale.
 Very few ever built.
 Photos above.
 I was madly in love with my first wife, Mary Ellen (AKA Jonni), and loved driving that car, particularly with her in it.

 1972 Duntov-built Corvette. 'nough said!
 I actually had TWO of these Duntov 1972 LT-1 Corvettes, both factory race-prepped.
-Long story.
+A long story.

 I built a 1971-2 custom R75/5.
 This was an all-out Sleeper Bike that I built.
 It was a HUGE PIA!
 This bike appeared, unless one was VERY BMW knowledgeable, to be a stock bike.
 However, the starter motor had been removed, flywheel modified and in place of the starter was a supercharger.
 The carburetors at the heads were dummies, were bored out internally, and even the cables, etc., were all dummies.
 The 'carburetion' was by a home-brew pair of electric fuel injectors (made from 68 VW injectors), one for starting, located at the supercharger.
 The camshaft was custom made for long intake duration, and the entire bike was VERY heavily modified.
 Even the front brake was heavily modified internally, but looked stock on the outside.
 Frame beefed in several places, top of engine tied to the backbone too (finally DEmodified ...vibration was awful), forks modified internally, special ignition (dual points gave way to electronics, finally), close ratio gearbox (and modifications to the internals, very extensively for quick shifting), TWO plate clutch (similar to Guzzi).
 The rear drive contained a very rare ratio gearset.
 In order to hold the cylinders to the engine, the cylinder studs were hand-made, larger, longer, and the cases modified internally.
 Oil pump modified for no cavitation.
 Oil pickup was 'twin-ed'.
 Just no end to these modifications.
 The engine was generally kept under 6000, although it could be spun to over 8000 rather easily.
-There is a more complete article about this bike on this website, http://bmwmotorcycletech.info/sleeperr75.htm
+There is a more complete article about this bike on this website. https://bmwmotorcycletech.info/sleeperr75.htm

 03/06/2016: Slight updating on content, added Alfa's photos.
 Updated metacode.
 Layout.